3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Then you need to SSH into your pi & run:

+>[!NOTE]
-###### NOTE: these commands are for a real Rpi, cloned system or systems built on different images will probably vary.
+>these commands are for a real Rpi, cloned system or systems built on different images will probably vary.

 ```
 sudo nano /boot/config.txt
 ```